The New EU Radio Equipment Directive

 Changes under the new directive include, but are not limited to:

 Meeting RED requirements should be familiar ground for most companies.
 With clearer language and more defined responsibilities, there is now less room for misinterpretation of the requirements.
-To learn more about the revised directive, download a copy of our white paper.

 Andreas Euripidou has experience working with laser research, radars, optical fibre communications and radio frequency instrumentation design and development and has served as a systems engineer and laboratory manager for telecommunications companies across the globe.
 He has degrees in electronic and electrical engineering and telecommunications and resides in the UK.